deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

         affine_matrix=[[9/16, 7/16], [0, 1]]
     )

+.. note:
+    The *affine_matrix* in mrsimulator is given in row-major as a n by n array where n is the number of spectral dimensions

 Again, we now add the method to the simulator object, run the simulation, and plot the data.